ethan-fraser/cosc349-assignment1/README.md

 You can shut down all of the servers with the command `vagrant destroy`.
 If you want to shut down just one of the servers you can specify the name, e.g. `vagrant destroy webserver`.
 After doing this, the machine's state will be completely lost, and you will need to `vagrant up` the machine again.

 ## Demo 💡
-Covers how to bring up VMs, use flatbills interface, and make changes to source files
+Covers how to bring up VMs, use Flatbills interface, and make changes to source files

 [Video](https://user-images.githubusercontent.com/54191678/132607415-d2cb6c6b-8b23-4e74-97ef-74e12891afe0.mp4)